VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 **2. Postmodernism (1960s-1990s):** Thinkers like Michel Foucault, Jacques Derrida, and Jean-François Lyotard rejected "grand narratives" (including Christianity) and argued that truth, morality, and meaning are socially constructed rather than objective realities.
 Foucault especially emphasized that power structures determine what counts as knowledge, truth, and even sanity.

 **3. Contemporary Application (1990s-present):** Critical theory has been applied to race (Critical Race Theory), gender (feminist theory, queer theory), economics (neo-Marxism), education (critical pedagogy), and increasingly to theology and church practice under terms like "decolonization," "anti-racism," "intersectionality," and "social justice."

+**Important Note on Diversity Within Critical Theory:**

+While we speak of "critical theory" as a unified framework, it's important to acknowledge that there are significant differences among various critical theorists and applications.
+The Frankfurt School's concerns differed from Foucault's; Critical Race Theory has distinctive features from queer theory; contemporary applications in theology differ in emphasis and method.

+However, despite these variations, there are common threads—particularly the centering of power dynamics, the oppressor/oppressed framework, standpoint epistemology, and the social construction of knowledge—that make "critical theory" a useful umbrella term.
+We critique these core commonalities while acknowledging that not every application of critical theory will manifest every feature to the same degree.

 **Core Thesis:**